Smith and Campbell Pharmacies,

-It is not known when firm of Smith & Campbell was established, but it is possible that Dan Smith and William Campbell (both of whom were of similar age and came from the North of Scotland).
-It's therefore possible (and perhaps likely) that they were fellow students and pharmacy collage and that they travelled out to India together in 1904 or 1905.
+It is not known when firm of Smith & Campbell was established, but it must have been around 1905 shortly after Dan Smith and William Campbell arrived in India.
+Both were of similar age and came from the North of Scotland, so it is possible (and perhaps likely) that they were fellow students at pharmacy collage and that they travelled out to India together in 1904 or 1905.

 Nicola Gapp's mother (William Campbell's grand-daughter) recalls that the firm was involved in the supply (and perhaps manufacture) or distilled water, which was probably in great demand amongst the colonial community at that time.
 My father also recalled that the firm ran a profitable business supplying ice to the trains of the North Western Railway.
 Their business strategy may therefore have involved the supply of both distilled water and ice to the main termini at both ends of the North Western Railway which ran between Karachi and Lahore.

 It seems that William Campbell lived (and died) in Lahore, whereas Dan Smith lived in Karachi, from which it may be deduced that William Campbell managed the Lahore business while Dan Smith looked after the Karachi end (Karachi being located some 1000 km to the south-west of Lahore).

 William Campbell's g-granddaughter Nicola Gapp has kindly sent a photo of Smith & Campbell's outlet in Lahore below, taken at the time of the 1922 visit of the then Prince of Wales who was later to become King Edward VIII.
 Smith & Campbell's premises can be seen at the left-hand end of the building.
 [Click on the image for a large size version.]